How many miles from $L_\infty$ to $\ell_\infty$?: Preliminaries

 Throughout, $K$ and $L$ denote compact Hausdorff spaces.
 Every Banach space of the form $C(K)$ is equipped with the supremum norm and the dual space $C(K)^\ast$ is identified with the space $M(K)$ of all regular signed Borel measures on $K$ of finite variation.
 Given $f\in C(K)$ and $\mu\in M(K)$, we simply write $\mu(f)$ for $\int_K f \diff\mu$.
 Given $\mu\in C(K)^\ast$, its norm $\|\mu\|$ is equal to $|\mu|(K)$.
 Here $|\mu|$ denotes the variation of $\mu$, so that if $\mu=\mu^+-\mu^-$ is represented as the difference of two orthogonal nonnegative measures then $|\mu|=\mu^++\mu^-$.

-Recall that $\ell_\infty$ is isometric to the space $C(\beta\omega)$, of continuous functions on the \v{C}ech-Stone compactification of the discrete set $\omega$ of natural numbers.

-In turn, $L_\infty[0,1]$ can be isometrically represented as the space $C(K)$, where $K$ is the Stone space of the measure algebra of the Lebesgue measure, that is of $Bor[0,1]/\cN$ with $\cN$ being the $\sigma$-ideal on measure null sets.
-Recall that $K$ is a nonseparable extremally disconnected compact space without isolated points.
-In view of the Riesz representation theorem, this explains that every element of $L_\infty^\ast$ can be treated as a finitely additive signed measure $\mu$ on $Bor[0,1]$ that vanishes on $\cN$ and its norm is equal to $|\nu|([0,1])$.
+Both $\ell_\infty$ and $L_\infty[0,1]$ are isometrically isomorphic to spaces of continuous functions.
+Specifically, $\ell_\infty$ is isometric to $C(\beta\omega)$, the space of continuous functions on the Stone--\v{C}ech compactification of the discrete set $\omega$ of natural numbers, see Semadeni \cite{Se71}*{Chapter IV}.
+In turn, $L_\infty[0,1]$ can be isometrically represented as the space $C(K)$, where $K$ is the Stone space of the measure algebra of the Lebesgue measure; here again Semadeni \cite{Se71} and Fremlin \cite{Fr3} serve as standard references.
+By the measure algebra, we mean here the quotient algebra $Bor[0,1]/\cN$ where $\cN$ is the $\sigma$-ideal of Lebesgue null sets.
+It is well-known that $K$ is a nonseparable extremally disconnected compact space without isolated points.

+Note that if we identify $L_\infty[0,1]$ with $C(K)$ as above, the Riesz representation theorem gives $L_\infty^\ast[0,1]=M(K)$.
+In what follows, we use a more direct description of the dual space $L_\infty^\ast[0,1]$, as established by Yosida and Hewitt \cite{YH}*{Theorem~2.3}: every continuous functional on $L_\infty[0,1]$ can be uniquely represented as a finitely additive signed measure $\nu$ on $\text{Bor}[0,1]$ that vanishes on $\mathcal{N}$.
+Furthermore, the norm of the functional is equal to the total variation of the corresponding measure, $\|\nu\| = |\nu|([0,1])$.

+An operator $T \colon X \to Y$ between Banach spaces is said to be \emph{norm-increasing} if $\|x\| \le \|Tx\|$ for every $x \in X$.
+Note that every isomorphism $T$ can be made norm-increasing if we multiply it by the constant $\|T^{-1}\|$.

+\begin{remark} Given two isomorphic Banach spaces $X$ and $Y$, their Banach--Mazur distance $\bmd(X,Y)$ is equal to the infimum of $ \|T\|$, taken over all norm-increasing isomorphisms $T$ from $X$ onto $Y$. \end{remark}